-We concentrate our investments in the energy infrastructure sector.
-We pursue our objective by investing principally in a portfolio of equity securities issued by MLPs.
+We pursue our objective by investing principally in a portfolio of equity securities issued by MLPs and their affiliates.
+We may invest in restricted securities, primarily through direct investments in securities of listed companies.
 MLP common units historically have generated higher average total returns than domestic common stock (as measured by the S&P 500) and fixed income securities.
-A more detailed description of investment policies and restrictions and more detailed information about portfolio investments are contained in the statement of additional information.
+Restricted securities are expected to provide us a higher total return than securities traded in the open market, although restricted securities are subject to risks not associated with listed securities.
+A more detailed description of investment policies and restrictions, including those deemed to be fundamental and thus subject to change only with the approval of the holders of a majority of our outstanding voting securities, and more detailed information about portfolio investments are contained later in this prospectus and in the statement of additional information.